aripalo/aws-cdk-github-oidc/README.md

 These constructs will stay in `v0.x.x` for a while, to allow easier bug fixing & breaking changes _if absolutely needed_.
 Once bugs are fixed (if any), the constructs will be published with `v1` major version and will be marked as stable.

-Currently only TypeScript version provided, but before going to stable, I'll add Python builds and probably others (supported by JSII).
+Currently only TypeScript and Python versions provided, but before going to stable, I'll probably others (supported by JSII) depending on the amount of work required - so no promises!